 Clements was instructed to clear the moot or valley south of the mountain of Boers.
 In December 1900 he camped with his 1 491 men and artillery around the farmhouse Nooitgedacht, a farm established in the 1830s.
 The original 1872 farmhouse still stands, undergoing renovations at the moment, and situated below a gorge with a stream running down from the mountain.

 Another line of fortifications was built at the bottom in a westerly direction, towards a koppie called Groenkop or Green Hill.
 Still another line of troops created a picket moving eastwards towards another koppie called Vaalkop or Yeomanry Hill.
 Clements felt confident he had surrounded his camp with troops.
-He placed his 10-pounder guns strategically facing south, never thinking the Boers would attack from the top of the mountain.
+He placed his 12- and 15-pounder guns strategically facing south, never thinking the Boers would attack from the top of the mountain.

 Local historian Andre Wedepohl gave an excellent presentation of the battle at the unveiling of a commemorative plaque at the nearby Askari Game Lodge & Spa.
 He said of Clements’s position: “From a military point of view, however, it was a terrible place to camp.
 Clements’s position was completely dominated by the heights of the Magaliesberg, more than 300m above the site that Clements had selected.”

 The Boers overwhelmed the troops stationed on top of the mountain, then proceeded to fire down on the camp below.
-British troops managed to hold off the Boers until Clements had retreated with his troops and artillery to Vaalkop.
+British troops managed to hold off the Boers until Clements had retreated in an orderly fashion with his troops and artillery to Vaalkop.
 From there he fired on the Boers in his former encampment, while the Boers fired on British carts and wagons, causing them to stampede eastwards.
 Remarkably, a contingent of Boers led by Smuts, intercepted the wagon drivers, forcing them to turn around.

 “This was unfortunate from the Boers’ point of view, as without any transport, Clements and his force would have been stranded on Vaalkop and their surrender to the Boers would have become inevitable,” reported Wedepohl.